Atlas v0.38: Linting Analyzers, PII Detection, Migration Hooks, and More

 - Windows

-To download and install the beta release of the Atlas CLI, simply run the following in your terminal:
+To download and install the custom release of the Atlas CLI, simply run the following in your terminal:

 To pull the Atlas image and run it as a Docker container: